guillaumebriday/guillaumebriday/README.md

 👋 Hey

-My name is Guillaume and I'm a love the Web.
+My name is Guillaume and I love the Web.

 I'm mainly a Ruby and Rails developer working with Stimulus and VueJS.
 I'm also doing DevOps and Laravel stuff.